 When you tell someone you’re a community manager, you’re probably bracing yourself for two things.
-One, that you’ll have to explain what that means—and you probably already have your pithy elevator pitch in your pocket—and two, that you’ll have to further explain that no, no, you’re not just a professional tweeter/facebooker/instagrammer by trade.
+One, that you’ll have to explain what that means.
+And two, that you’ll have to explain that you do more than just post on Facebook/Twitter/forums.
 Sigh.

-We’ve boiled it down to make it much easier for you.
+Below, we’ve broken down the key skills that every community manager needs to make it much easier for you.

-Having above-average organizational skills can really be one of the single most skills that helps community managers keep ahead of the game.
-There are just so many different tasks—from scheduling posts to responding to community members, handling reporting to keeping media files in order, community managers have a lot on their plates.
-Not to mention budgeting, project management of projects that need to be turned around in hours, customer care on social media channels, the list just goes on and on.
+Having above-average organizational skills can really be one of the single most skills that helps a community manager stay ahead of the game.
+There are just so many different tasks.
+From scheduling posts to responding to community members, handling reporting to keeping media files in order, community managers have a lot on their plates.
+Not to mention budgeting, project management of projects that need to be turned around in hours, and customer care on social media channels.
+The list goes on and on.
 Being able to track everything is essential to getting work done.

 Even if you manage a team that has ample resources and access to creative help from copywriters, designers, and artists—and most of us don’t have that luxury—it’s likely that you’re still called on to whip up some clever copy or help with branding designs or logos.
 After all, you’re likely the person in your organization who understands your community the best, so it falls on your shoulders to be able to understand its zeitgeist and tell the stories that will help captivate and engage them.

 Curiosity might have killed the cat, but in the world of community, a curious mind is precisely what you’ll need to stay ahead of the curve.
 Adaptability is a must-have in a landscape that involves constantly evolving technologies and platforms, consumers who are becoming more and more savvy, and trends that come and go in the blink of an eye.
-And the best way to be adaptable is to be curious enough about the world around you to actively seek out what’s new and learn the skills you need to stay on the cutting-edge.
+And the best way to be adaptable is to be curious enough about the world around you to actively seek out what’s new and learn the skills a community manager needs to stay on the cutting-edge.

 While these are two different concepts, in community management, they are complementary skills that drive one another.
 As the gatekeepers of our brands’ storytelling efforts, it’s imperative that we believe passionately in what we’re doing.
 You can’t convince people that your brand is worth engaging with if you don’t have that basic belief yourself.
 Think of it as being both the cheerleader on the sidelines and the star basketball player at the same time.